Expert dental care in Thailand, coordinated for you

 • Potential need for replacement at 10–15 years as bonding agent ages

 Honest case selection is the most important risk-reduction step.
-Not every patient is a candidate for minimal-prep — your dentist should tell you directly whether your teeth suit this approach or whether conventional preparation would produce a better, longer-lasting result.
+Not every patient is a candidate for minimal-prep, and your dentist should tell you directly whether your teeth suit this approach or whether conventional preparation would produce a better, longer-lasting result.

 Are Minimal-Prep Veneers Safe in Thailand?